jpeckner/PlacesFinder/README.md

    $ echo "PLACE_LOOKUP_KEY=value_of_your_API_key" >> fastlane/.env
    $ bundle exec fastlane generate_placesfinder
    ```

+   The `generate_placesfinder` lane auto-generates all of the Sourcery, CoordiNode, config, and other files for the app.
+After running it, you'll see your key inserted into AppConfig.plist (be careful not to commit it to Git).
 1. Open `PlacesFinder.xcworkspace` in Xcode 12.0 or later.
 1. Build and run PlacesFinder; searching will correctly display results.
 (The app will also run without a valid API key, but searching won't work.)